Two-Day Short Course:Woody Agriculture: Theory and Hazelnut Practices

 Eagle Bluff Environmental Learning Center, Lanesboro, MN

-While much of the content and format will be similar to the 2010 short course, there will be some changes, and the newest research results are of course new every year!
-Last years' syllabus is posted below and will be updated as it is developed.
+While much of the content and format will be similar to last year's short course, there will be some changes, and the newest research results are of course new every year!
+An updated syllabus will be posted on this page as it is developed.

 The accommodations at Eagle Bluff were primarily designed as school "dormitories", with each room having 2 bunk beds.
 Photos can be found here.
 You can find more general information about the facility at the Eagle Bluff Environmental Learning Center home page.

 Since most of their clientele arrive in school buses, Eagle Bluff does not have a regular commercial bus service.
 Please email us if you need help getting there.
 We are also limited, but we'll do our best to help out here.
 In past years we've had a number of people flying into or coming down from Minneapolis/St. Paul; we'll try to put you in touch with each other, at the least.

 Basically, Eagle Bluff is on the road (County 8) between Lanesboro and Fountain.
 Signs directing to Eagle Bluff are good and fairly hard to miss.
 If you've never been there before, however, it would be good to allow a little extra time to find it.

 If this were a formal university class, these would be "required reading".
 Please do make an effort to read what you can, as it will speed the classes considerably.